sampsakuronen/circleci-radiator-view/README.md

    select backend to use, _circle_ (default), _travis_ or _jenkins_

+- repositories

+  Use for declaring wanted repositories in comma-separated format: `my-cool-project,helloWorldProject` By default all repositories will be shown

 - branch

    Select the branch to show (from all repos found in the API end point).